coveraje/coveraje/readme.markdown

 >         }
 >   ```
 >   Each runner is called with one argument - the context.
 There you can find the global scope of the executed code.
->   In order to get asynchronious tests run until the end, you have to use
+>   In order to get asynchronous tests run until the end, you have to use
 >
 >   ```javascript
 >   return coveraje.runHelper.createEmitter(function (event) {